fmillion-mnsu/cs403-s23/week3/PRESENTATIONS.md

 * What is a generic type: provide a concise definition of the concept.
 * See if you can think of an example beyond a simple array or list where you might want to use a generic type.
+* Do any other languages implement anything similar to this?
+Do a bit of research to see if you can find any other example of a language that implements generic types in a similar fashion.

 Sources to get you started (but please do seek out and use other sources as well!):